CletBoudehenn/Sonar_Arduino/README.md

 ## Compatibility

-`pynmea2` is compatible with Python 2.7 and Python 3.7+
+All of these codes are compatible with Python 2.7 and Python 3.5+

 ![Python version](https://img.shields.io/pypi/pyversions/pynmea2.svg?style=flat)